chysomm62/chysomm62/README.md

 ## :wave:Hello!
 Nice to have you here :love_you_gesture:

 <p> My name is Chisom, I am a Front-end developer. :woman_technologist: I like to convert web designs to scalable, responsive webpages.
 I am open for front-end internships or entry level jobs.
-I am a fast learner and like learning and trying out new things.
-I am currently learning react.</p>
+I am a fast learner and like learning and trying out new things.</p>

+- 😄 Pronouns: she/her
+- ⚡ Fun fact: Studied Microbiology in the university
+- 🔭 I’m currently working on some REACTions
+- 🌱 I’m currently learning REACT

 ### REACH ME ANYTIME